Compressed air can is quite expensive. Even worse, you have to buy the item multiple times if you want to clean your PC from dirt and dust.

 Some people also suggest adding a little water to the brush or paper towel for removing dirt that very hard to clean.
 Then dry the components for about two or three hours to ensure there’s no water left on its surface.

-#2 Manual hand blower can be a cheap alternative
+#2 Silicone blower can be a cheap alternative

-Manual hand blower is probably one tool you need to have by your side and your computer.
+Silicone blower (also known as hand blower) is probably one tool you need to have by your side and your computer.
 It works similarly like a compressed air canister, but cheaper and relies on the grip strength of your hand.

 It blows air blast after you squished the silicone container part.
 The pressure is enough to clean the dust on the surface of electronic components without having you touching it.

-The price of this tool is about $4 to $7 depending on your location.
+The price of this tool is about $4 to $7 depending on your location (check on Amazon).
 It’s a small investment since you don’t have to buy the same item regularly for the sake of cleaning your electronic devices.

 #3 You can use your vacuum cleaner as a blower